Leo2403-LB/EECS6893_Final_Report/README.md

   The **last execution cell** in the notebook shows the relevant test results.

 - `build_graph.py`
-  This is the file which used to download manhattan map which can also work on other area for furthur extenstion.
+  This is the file used to download manhattan map which can also work on other area for furthur extenstion.
 ---

 ### Data Files